dateng2016/notes/voice_agent.md

 -   Look into openai real-time and agent api, Look into deepseek OCR.

--   Receptionist report update
+-   Receptionist report update -> AI part

 -   Add log for debugging report not sending.

-## Useful fields from the raw menu items

-id, name, description?, price, cost, stock, tax_type, sizes,

 ## Questions for Binbin (or to explore)